Product manager resume templates

 What skills will help highlight my qualifications?

 How you answer these questions serves as a guide for what to include in your resume.
-The best job applicants then tailor their resume to the specific company and role they are seeking.
-Learn all you can about the company, product team, and hiring manager.
+The best job applicants then tailor their resumes to the specific company and role they are seeking.
+Learn all you can about the company, product team, and hiring manager and use that information to make your resume relevant.

 What should be included in a product manager resume?